nancopeland/old-portfolio-site/_posts/2018-03-25-menu-flex-grid.markdown

 	<span class="help-text" style="margin-bottom: 3rem;"><a target="_blank" href="https://www.biopharmadive.com/">BioPharma Dive</a> menu on medium screens</span>
 </div>

-Although the JS and the SCSS breakpoints brought about some complications, I plan to clean them up in the future and also update the code so the menu is fully responsive from mobile to desktop (and say goodbye to the hamburger menu), not just across medium and desktop.
+Although the JS and SCSS breakpoints brought about some complications, I plan to clean them up in the future.
+I also want to update the code so the menu is fully responsive from mobile to desktop (goodbye hamburger menu), not just across medium and desktop.